-- You can do backup saving the files in the cloud, as Dropbox, iCloud Drive, OneDrive, Google Drive.
+- You can do backup saving the files in the cloud, as Dropbox, iCloud Drive, OneDrive, G Suite.
 But do not forget to encrypt your data before uploading and backing up the cloud.
 The most secure way is to use a 3rd-party cloud-to-cloud backup provider that uses encryption for backup to protect your cloud data.

 - Cipher data